Skip to main content

 #LessonDurationKey Focus

-1The PRIMM Framework20 minThe five stages demonstrated with real Python code, the research basis, and why comprehension is the bottleneck skill of 2026
+1The PRIMM Framework20 minThe five stages demonstrated with real Python code, the research basis, and why comprehension matters most in the AI era

 About the Code in This Chapter

 This chapter contains Python code examples.
 You are not expected to understand every line yet.
-The code is here to show you what the PRIMM process looks like in action — so that when you encounter your first Python lesson in Chapter 33, the method is already familiar.
+The code is here to show you what the PRIMM process looks like in action, so that when you encounter your first Python lesson in Chapter 45, the method is already familiar.
 Focus on the process (predict, run, investigate), not the syntax.

 This chapter teaches you how you will learn.
-The next chapter (Chapter 31: Ten Axioms) teaches what professional practice looks like.
-Together they form the complete system: your learning method and the professional standards you will apply it to.
+The next chapter (Chapter 43: Ten Axioms) teaches what professional practice looks like.
+After this chapter, you will never open a programming lesson wondering what to do first.
+The method handles that.
+You focus on the code.